simbroadcasts/node-insim/README.md

 ### Receiving packets

-The `InSim` class is an [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter), which means you can attach event listeners to various events, including incoming packets.
+The `InSim` class exposes an `on()` method, which is used to listen for incoming packets by their type.

 ```ts
 import { InSim } from 'node-insim';